If you want to enable single sign-on in Timetastic, you can do so using Auth0 as your identity provider.

 You'll need these highlighted details when setting up Timetastic.

 Now it's time to head over to Timetastic.
-Go to SETTINGS > SECURITY.
-Click the 'Set up SAML single sign-on' button.
+Go back to SETTINGS > SECURITY then 'Set up SAML single sign-on'.

 In the 'SAML SSO URL' field, paste the 'Identity Provider Login URL' value from the Auth0 Usage tab.